Conversion therapy

 Conversion therapy is the pseudoscientific practice of attempting to change an individual's sexual orientation, romantic orientation, gender identity, or gender expression to align with heterosexual and cisgender norms.
 Conversion therapy is ineffective at changing a person's sexual orientation or gender identity and frequently causes significant long-term psychological harm.
-The position of current evidence-based medicine and clinical guidance is that homosexuality, bisexuality, and gender variance are natural and healthy aspects of human sexuality and gender identity.
+The position of evidence-based medicine and clinical guidance is that sexualities like homosexuality and bisexuality as well as gender variance are natural and healthy aspects of human sexuality and gender identity.

-Conversion therapy often consists of methods that involve, but are not limited to, talk therapy, aversion therapy, brain surgery, chemical castration, surgical castration, hypnosis, psychoanalysis, corrective rape, and various religious practices, including prayer and exorcism.

-When performed today, conversion therapy may constitute fraud, and when performed on minors, a form of child abuse.
+When performed, conversion therapy may constitute fraud; when performed on minors it is considered to be a form of child abuse.
 It has been described by experts as torture; cruel, inhuman, or degrading treatment; and contrary to human rights.

-Many jurisdictions around the world have passed laws against conversion therapy.
+Laws on conversion therapy vary, ranging from constitutional protection to a criminal offense.

+Conversion therapy often consists of methods that involve, but are not limited to: talk therapy, aversion therapy, brain surgery, chemical castration, surgical castration, hypnosis, psychoanalysis, corrective rape, and various religious practices, including prayer and exorcism.

 Terminology

 Medical professionals and activists consider "conversion therapy" a misnomer, as it does not constitute a legitimate form of therapy.
 Alternative terms include "sexual orientation change efforts" (SOCE) and "gender identity change efforts" (GICE).
-Together, and more commonly referred to as "sexual orientation and gender identity change efforts" (SOGICE), or "sexual orientation and gender identity or expression change efforts" (SOGIECE).
+Together they are referred to as "sexual orientation and gender identity change efforts" (SOGICE), or "sexual orientation and gender identity or expression change efforts" (SOGIECE).

 According to researcher Douglas C. Haldeman, SOCE and GICE should be considered together because both rest on the assumption "that gender-related behavior consistent with the individual's birth sex is normative and anything else is unacceptable and should be changed".
 The American Psychological Association stated in a 2021 resolution that some parts of SOCE also met their definition of GICE, and "intense focus" on gender-normative "conformity is a frequent characteristic of SOCE".

 "Reparative therapy" may refer to conversion therapy in general, or to a subset thereof.
 Some sources prefer the term "conversion practices" to "conversion therapy", on the grounds that the practices in question are not actually therapeutic.

 Advocates of conversion therapy do not necessarily use the term either, instead using phrases such as "healing from sexual brokenness" and "struggling with same-sex attraction".